 DD00D414 Cit.
-Advisionation PROGRAM: City Administration • on function is to develop and maintain a ganization that can efficiently and effect • nsparently and efficiently carry out fidu • delivery of municipal services in a n equitable manner that meets commu nity needs and expectations.
+Advisionation PROGRAM: City Administration • The Goal of the City Administration function is to develop and maintain a stable, reliable and professional local government organization that can efficiently and effectively carry out policy and • nsparently and efficiently carry out fidu • delivery of municipal services in a n equitable manner that meets commu nity needs and expectations.
 T - FY2021/22 Objectives Performance Measures Results/ Status Prepare for City Council review 1.
 Meet weekly with Department Partially completed. and adoption of the City's Heads to coordinate and advance Department Head Annual Work Program with approved work plans. performance evaluations Strategic Initiatives and specific 2.
 Provide an annual Work Program were not completed due to Department Work Program report. the Pandemic. matters.
 3. Conduct Department Head Performance Reviews wherein individual employee performance plans reflect, in part, implementation of the annual Department/City Work Program.
 Prepare and submit for City 1.
 Hold regular meetings with the All measures completed.
 Council review and adoption the City Council Finance Committee.
 Due to Pandemic related annual municipal budget and 2.
 Prepare and submit the draft impacts to the budget, the provide information sufficient budget for City Council Finance Committee met for the City Council to be consideration at its regular monthly throughout the informed as to the City's meetings in June. fiscal year.
 The Long-Range financial condition.
 3. Prepare and maintain a long-term Financial Plan was updated financial plan. and presented in May.
 Implement annual Budget 1.
 Provide training and mentoring to Partially completed.
 The Performance Measurements.
 Department Heads on the 2021-22 Fiscal Year Budget development and tracking of includes adjusted effective performance measures performance measures as 2.
 Provide an annual report on well as the annual report on measurable outputs to the City performance measures.
 Council as a part of the budget.
 Department Head training on performance measurement did not occur.